amitxv/PC-Tuning/docs/physical-setup.md

     - See [media/hwinfo-pcie-width-speed.png](/media/hwinfo-pcie-width-speed.png)

 - IRQ sharing is problematic and is a source of high interrupt latency.
-Ensure that there is no IRQ sharing on your system by typing ``msinfo32`` in ``Win+R`` then navigating to the ``Conflicts/Sharing section``
+Ensure that there is no IRQ sharing on your system by typing ``msinfo32`` in `Win+R` and then navigating to the ``Conflicts/Sharing section``

-    - Enabling [message signaled interrupts](/docs/post-install.md#message-signaled-interrupts) on devices may resolve the software related causes of IRQ sharing but the purpose of checking IRQ sharing now is to resolve the hardware related causes
+    - Enabling [message signaled interrupts](/docs/post-install.md#message-signaled-interrupts) on devices may resolve the software-related causes of IRQ sharing but the purpose of checking IRQ sharing now is to resolve the hardware-related causes

 - An Ethernet cable is strongly recommended due to the unreliability, degraded performance and excessive interference of wireless connections